bbauska/Coursera-Bootstrap/readme.md

 Similarly, you have a set of scripts that you have included at the bottom of this page using the script tag.

-We\'ve included a set of JavaScript code.
+We&apos;ve included a set of JavaScript code.

-Now, what we\'re going to do in this exercise is to combine all these files into a single JavaScript file that will be delivered from our web server to a browser that is trying to view our website.
+Now, what we&apos;re going to do in this exercise is to combine all these files into a single JavaScript file that will be delivered from our web server to a browser that is trying to view our website.

 This way, we minimize the number of downloads that the browser needs to do in order to render our website.

-Similarly, we\'re going to combine all the CSS code into one single CSS file, so that it can be delivered.
+Similarly, we&apos;re going to combine all the CSS code into one single CSS file, so that it can be delivered.

 The combined CSS file will contain all the code for Bootstrap plus